-10-9B-19-7: EROSION CONTROL PLAN:
+10-9B-19-9-4: EROSION CONTROL PLAN:

-- A. Must be submitted with the Preliminary Plat - a.
-The plan shall detail the following: - i.
-How runoff will be controlled to avoid flooding problems on neighboring properties. - ii.
-How erosion will be controlled. - iii.
-How construction decries and silts will not be collected by storm water during construction. - iv.
-Detail how erosion will be managed in cut and/or fill areas. - b.
-City Engineer must approve Plan. - c.
-Planning Commission must approve plan.
+Must be submitted with the Preliminary Plat

-10-9B-19-8: PRELIMINARY GEOTECHNICAL REPORT:
+- A. The plan shall detail the following: - a.
+How runoff will be controlled to avoid flooding problems on neighboring properties. - b.
+How erosion will be controlled. - c.
+How construction decries and silts will not be collected by storm water during construction. - d.
+Detail how erosion will be managed in cut and/or fill areas. - B. City Engineer must approve Plan. - C. Planning Commission must recommend plan. - D. City must approve plan

-- B. A preliminary geotechnical report shall be completed and submitted as a part of the preliminary plat. - C. The report shall consider and address all recommendations in any reports prepared by the Utah geological survey (UGS) in relation to the subject property.
+10-9B-19-9-5: PRELIMINARY GEOTECHNICAL REPORT:

-- D. If no prior reports have been prepared, the applicant shall consult with the appropriate UGS official, obtain comments addressing the geologic conditions affecting the area, and provide those comments. - E. If unsafe geologic conditions that may affect the property and the probability that those conditions will detrimentally impact the proposed development or surrounding properties within fifty (50) years from the date of the statement, the environmental impact of the proposed action, including a projected "worst case scenario" of the detrimental effects the proposed action or development may have on the safety and environmental stability of the property and adjacent properties shall be required. - F. Any adverse environmental effects that cannot be avoided, should the proposal be implemented, as well as alternatives to the development to avoid any unsafe geologic conditions, shall be documented. - G. The geotechnical report shall be stamped and signed by a licensed professional geotechnical engineer registered in the state of Utah with experience in preparing and rendering geotechnical reports. - H. The city can require that the report undergo a peer review by a separate engineering firm selected by the city at the applicant's expense.
+- E. A preliminary geotechnical report shall be completed and submitted as a part of the preliminary plat. - F. The report shall consider and address all recommendations in any reports prepared by the Utah geological survey (UGS) in relation to the subject property. - G. If no prior reports have been prepared, the applicant shall consult with the appropriate UGS official, obtain comments addressing the geologic conditions affecting the area, and provide those comments. - H. If unsafe geologic conditions that may affect the property and the probability that those conditions will detrimentally impact the proposed development or surrounding properties within fifty (50) years from the date of the statement, the environmental impact of the proposed action, including a projected "worst case scenario" of the detrimental effects the proposed action or development may have on the safety and environmental stability of the property and adjacent properties shall be required. - I. Any adverse environmental effects that cannot be avoided, should the proposal be implemented, as well as alternatives to the development to avoid any unsafe geologic conditions, shall be documented. - J. The geotechnical report shall be stamped and signed by a licensed professional geotechnical engineer registered in the state of Utah with experience in preparing and rendering geotechnical reports. - K. The city can require that the report undergo a peer review by a separate engineering firm selected by the city at the applicant's expense.

-10-9B-19-8: Fire Protection Plan.
+10-9B-19-9-6: Fire Protection Plan.
 A fire protection plan shall be submitted as part of the preliminary plat.
-The fire protection plan shall detail the defensible area of the lot. report needs to approved by city's Fire Chief.
+The fire protection plan shall detail the defensible area of the lot.
+Need to set a meeting with Seth to go over other requirements.
+The report needs to be approved city's Fire Chief.

-10-9B-19-9: STAFF REVIEW:
+10-9B-19-10: STAFF REVIEW: